dotnet/linker/src/linker/README.md

 That is compiled against the linker to `Foo.dll` assembly.

-You can let the linker know where this assembly is located either by passing it's full path:
+You can let the linker know where this assembly is located by passing it's full path:

 `--custom-assembly D:\Bar\Foo.dll`

-Or by specifying an additional directory to search for references together with the assembly file name:

-`-d D:\Bar --custom-assembly Foo.dll`

 You can now ask the linker to add the custom step at the end of the pipeline: